Why do we use it?

 We believe wholeheartedly in the beauty and strength of the family!
-Helping families create feelings of trust and safety and improve communication and problem solving lie at the heart of what we do.
-We love helping families grow stronger by achieving wholeness and more satisfying connections.
+Helping families create feelings of trust and safety and improving communication and problem solving lie at the heart of what we do.
+We love helping families grow stronger by creating wholeness and more satisfying connections.

 Emotionally Focused Family Therapy (EFFT) is a model of therapy focused specifically on the bonding and attachment family members share with each other.
 This powerful treatment method engages parents, children, teens, preteens in strengths based, supportive conversation to help smooth the rough waters of tension and anxiety.
 Family Strong therapists specialize in helping your family reengage emotionally with each other.